-Finding roots of polynomials is one of the fundamental tasks in mathematics, highly relevant in theory for many fields as well as numerous practical applications.
+Finding roots of polynomials is one of the fundamental tasks in mathematics that is highly relevant for the theory of many fields, as well as for numerous practical applications.
 Since the work of Ruffini-Abel, it is clear that in general the roots cannot be found by finite radical extensions, so numerical approximation methods are required.
 One may find it surprising that, despite age and relevance of this problem, no clear algorithm is known that has a well-developed theory and works well in practice.

-There are "algorithms" (in the sense of heuristics) that seem to work in practice fast and reliably, among them the Weierstrass and Ehrlich-Aberth methods, which are both iterations in as many variables as the number of roots to be found, and which are supposed to converge to a vector of roots under iteration.
-They are known to converge quadratically resp. cubically near the roots, but have essentially no known global theory.
-Then there are algorithms such as Pan's that have excellent theoretical complexity (optimal up to log-factors), but they cannot be used in practice because of their lack of stability.
+There are "algorithms" (in the sense of heuristics) that seem to work in practice fast and reliably, among them the Weierstrass and Ehrlich-Aberth methods: these are both iterations in as many variables as the number of roots to be found, and are supposed to converge to a vector of roots under iteration.
+They are known to converge quadratically resp. cubically near the roots (at least when all roots are simple), but have essentially no known global theory.
+Then there are algorithms such as Pan's [Pan02] that have excellent theoretical complexity (optimal up to log-factors), but they cannot be used in practice because of their lack of stability.